sourcegraph/about/handbook/engineering/web/code-insights/index.md

 ## Mission

-To create a Sourcegraph code insights product that exposes high-level context, trends, and other information about your code.
+To create a Sourcegraph code insights product that answers all your important high-level questions about what's in your code and how it's changing.

 ## Vision